You’ve decided you need legal advice. But you may not be sure how to get it. We’re here to help.

 Here are the best ways to find a lawyer:

-- Word of mouth: Does someone in your network have a recommendation?
-Many people find their lawyer through recommendations from friends and acquaintances.
-If you are lucky enough to know somebody who had an issue similar to yours and was happy with the lawyer they used, that is great and you should consider that lawyer.
+- Word of mouth: Many people find their lawyer through recommendations from friends and acquaintances.
+If you’re lucky enough to know somebody who had an issue similar to yours and was happy with the lawyer they used, that is great and you should consider that lawyer.
 If someone you know is close to a lawyer who doesn’t specialize in the area of law you need, you could call that lawyer and ask for a referral.
 It’s normal for lawyers to make referrals, and they will probably be happy to do it.

 - All provinces and territories except Saskatchewan and New Brunswick operate lawyer referral services that connect people with participating lawyers.
 Usually, those lawyers offer a 30-minute meeting for free or a small fee.
 After that, you can choose to hire the lawyer—or not.
 If you don’t think the lawyer you’ve been referred to is a good fit, you can ask for another referral.